 Robert P. Crease uses laboratory history to examine key issues in philosophy of science, science studies, and ethics.
 A professor at Stony Brook University, he has written, translated and edited numerous books on the history and philosophy of science.
 He writes a monthly column called 'Critical Point' for Physics World, and is the co-editor-in-chief of Physics in Perspective.
 He recently co-authored The Quantum Moment: How Planck, Bohr, Einstein, and Heisenberg Taught Us to Love Uncertainty, and edited Science Policy Up Close, a collection of writing by John Marburger, former science adviser to the US president.

 Sonia Trigueros’s research focuses on the design of novel nanostructures to target DNA biomolecular motors and DNA conformational states in dividing cells, specifically cancer cells.
 She is developing nanomedicines to tackle bacterial antibiotic resistance.
 A PhD in molecular biology from IBMB-CSIC and Universidad de Barcelona, Trigueros was a postdoctoral fellow at Harvard and Oxford, and a research visitor to many academic institutions including NIH-Washington and Havana University.
-She co-directs the Oxford Martin Institute of Nanoscience for Medicine at University of Oxford.
+She is an associated professor at the Physics Department and co-director of the Oxford Martin Institute of Nanoscience for Medicine at University of Oxford.